Oonair/sharebuy_ios_sdk/README.md

 This SDK enables you to easily add Chat, VideoCall and product sharing functionalities to your existing iOS app.
 For a more comprehensive guide of all the functionalities Share&Buy offers, please visit [Oonair's](http://oonair.com/) website.

-In order to install the SDK, first create an account and a Mobile App in our website, then follow the tutorial you will find there in order to install the SDK in your existing Xcode project.

 The SDK is written entirely using modern Objective-C technologies like GCD and ARC guaranteeing that your app won't see a performance hit when used and offers a block-based API in order to write more efficient and more readable controller code.

+## Installing

+In order to install the SDK, first create an account and a Mobile App in our website, after this add the files inside the "ShareBuy" folder in your Xcode project.

+In order to be this awesome, the SDK relies in two very common iOS Libraries as  [SBJson](http://superloopy.io/json-framework/)  and the [Facebook iOS SDK v3.1](https://developers.facebook.com/docs/getting-started/facebook-sdk-for-ios/3.1/)  .
+Please follow the instructions in the linked websites to correctly install them.

+Also, add the following Apple frameworks in the 'Linked Frameworks and Libraries' section of the target's Summary pane

+* `AudioToolbox`
+* `AVFoundation`
+* `CoreMedia`
+* `CoreGraphics`
+* `CoreVideo`
+* `CFNetwork`
+* `libxml2`
+* `libz`
+* `libresolv`
+* `SystemConfiguration`

+And finally, add the following flag in 'Other Linker Flags' in your Target's 'Build Settings' pane:

+* `-ObjC`
+* `-lstdc++`

 # Basic functionality